 Shall be responsible for coordinating future plans of the association and make monthly reports of the progress of each.

-Shall be the association’s interface with town officials and responsible for acquiring permits for fields and events.ddle
+Shall be the association’s interface with town officials and responsible for acquiring permits for fields and events.

 Shall carry out such duties as delegated by the President.